 In 2015 more people died from overdose on opioid drugs tan they did from car crashes and gun violence combined.
 Estimations for 2016 were at 64,000 individuals as of September of 2017.
 Over 20,000 individuals died as a result of Fentanyl overdose, a synthetic opioid considered to be nearly 100 times more potent than morphine.
 One in eight high school seniors used opioids according to self-report in 2013, writes Tufts Now.
 Under the age of 17, 122,000 teenagers and 427,000 adolescents between 18 and 25 had developed a problem with pain relieving drugs, like prescription opiate narcotics.
 The opioid epidemic facing America and much of the world is a current and topical issue that needs to be discussed with our children.
 Even our best efforts to keep narcotic prescriptions out of the household and out of our children’s lives does not guarantee that our children will not find them in other ways.
-Discussing opioids, addiction, and overdose is critical.
+Discussing addiction, overdose, and adolescent opioid abuse treatment programs is critical.

 There is a plentitude of information currently available on opioids, the opioid epidemic, and effects of opioids both short term and long term.
 Information on addiction, how addiction works in the brain, and how opiate addiction specifically works in the adolescent or teenage brain is also available.
 Be informed in order to provide accurate information.